 Yes, you can, but if borrowing only as a single contract.
 This would normally mean you would need to purchase the property in cash from your SMSF.
 Only single contract purchases can be purchased in a SMSF, not a 2-part contract purchase.

-Click here for more information on purchasing a NDIS property with your SMSF.
+Click here for more information on purchasing a SDA property with your SMSF.

 A Family Trust is worth considering for holding this type of investment due to its tax benefits, but we suggest you speak to your Accountant or Financial Advisor for advice.
 We can refer you to a planner, accountant or broker to assist.